 He was like the small boy he had been, very loving and friendly and vulnerable.
-He was fighting for survival of course, but it was strangely welcoming to be needed again, albeit it goes without saying that I would clearly have preferred him not to have the accident in the first place.
+He was fighting for survival of course, but it was strangely welcoming to be needed again, albeit that it goes without saying I would clearly have preferred him not to have the accident in the first place.

 We got a dog long before I’d read this quote from the late Nora Ephron, a brilliant, insightful and funny American scriptwriter and essayist.

 “When your children are teenagers, it’s important to have a dog so that someone in the house is happy to see you”

 Nearly two years ago, we got a rescue dog, Ava, and although she came at the exact time our then-15-year-old first started to push away, this was not a conscious decision; in fact, we got her because my daughter wanted a dog so badly.

 Ava wants to be with me at all times, and this suits me very well.
 It’s softened the pain to be around a sweet dog who undeniably needs you for everything and who will always be pleased to see you and want to be with you, unlike our teenage children who increasingly prefer the company of their friends.